fnproject/fn/examples/testframework/remote/README.md

-# Example of FN test framework - running functions remotely
+# Example of Fn test framework - running functions remotely

 This example will show you how to run a test suite on a function.